gabrielvieira-tech/configure-ad/README.md

 - Install Active Directory on DC-1 (Step 4)
 - Create a Domain Admin User (Step 5)
 - Join Client-1 to the Domain (Step 6)
+- Enable Remote Desktop for Domain Users (Step 7)
-- Bulk-Create Users with PowerShell and Test Login (Step 7)
+- Bulk-Create Users with PowerShell and Test Login (Step 8)

 <h2>Deployment and Configuration Steps</h2>